digitalicagroup/slack-bot/README.md

  * Webhook URL: copy this URL, we'll need it later.
  * Descriptive Label, Customize Name, Customize Icon: whatever you like.

-* Go to [Slack API](https://api.slack.com/) and copy the authentication token for your team.
+* Go to [Slack API](https://api.slack.com/) > "Authentication" > "Tokens for Testing" and generate a test token for your team.
+The framework needs this because:
+ * When a command is received from Slack (in a private group), the payload does not have the private group name.
+ * It needs to make a request to the Slack API in order to search for the group name.
+ * If the authentication token have the rights to access that group, the framework will be able to post to it.

 ### On your web server